-For all IMPAACT studies (IND and non-IND), study CTSs and the Statistical and Data Analysis Center (SDAC) work to complete and submit the DAIDS ClinicalTrials.gov Protocol Checklist during protocol development.
-Generally, around the time of Clinical Sciences Review Committee (CSRC) review, the CTS drafts the checklist and emails it along with the draft protocol to SDAC (ct.gov@sdac.harvard.edu).
+For all IMPAACT studies (IND and non-IND), study CRMs and the Statistical and Data Analysis Center (SDAC) work to complete and submit the DAIDS ClinicalTrials.gov Protocol Checklist during protocol development.
+Generally, around the time of Clinical Sciences Review Committee (CSRC) review, the CRM drafts the checklist and emails it along with the draft protocol to SDAC (ct.gov@sdac.harvard.edu).
 SDAC colleagues confirm the details of the draft checklist, including whether results will be required and the anticipated PCD as provided by the study statistician, and finalize the checklist.
-The final checklist is sent back to the CTS.
-If mandatory informed consent language is required as indicated on the checklist, the CTS ensures that appropriate language is included in the protocol.
+The final checklist is sent back to the CRM.
+If mandatory informed consent language is required as indicated on the checklist, the CRM ensures that appropriate language is included in the protocol.
 As noted in Section 9, the completed checklist must be included with each protocol submitted for DAIDS Regulatory Review.
-During regulatory review, the RSC verifies that what is on the form aligns with what is written in the protocol and communicates any discrepancies back to the protocol team.
+During regulatory review, the Regulatory Support Center (RSC) verifies the content of the form aligns with protocol language and communicates any discrepancies to the protocol team.
 Any issues with the checklists are forwarded to SDAC (ct.gov@sdac.harvard.edu).
-The anticipated PCD is also shared with the Clinical Study Information Office (CSIO) for entry into the NIAID CRMS.
+The anticipated PCD is also shared with the DAIDS RSC Clinical Study Information Office (CSIO) for entry into the NIAID Clinical Research Management System (CRMS).